-Description: CATS is purchasing land adjacent to the LSU Urgent Care clinic in North Baton Rouge, which will eventually become an emergency room.
-This site will allow CATS to construct an enhanced hub for North Baton Rouge, improving how people connect to the bus system and also to health care services.
-The enhanced hub will also include an area for commercial development – perhaps a pharmacy or a small dining establishment.
+Description: CATS has purchased land adjacent to the LSU Urgent Care clinic in North Baton Rouge, which will eventually become an emergency room.
+This site will allow CATS to construct an enhanced transit center for North Baton Rouge, improving how people connect to the bus system and also to health care services.
+The enhanced transit center will also include an area for commercial development – perhaps a pharmacy or a small dining establishment.

 Cortana Transit Center